 Trying to decide where to stay in LA?
 You've come to the right place!
 For families traveling to the Los Angeles area, which includes Orange County about an hour to the south, there is an abundance of hotel options at every price point.
-While this is a good thing, it can sometimes make the decision of where to stay in Los Angeles even more difficult.
+While this is a good thing, it can sometimes make the decision of where to stay in Los Angeles overwhelming.

 How to Decide Where to Stay in Los Angeles